-The 2-byte Status Register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the sector protection status, Freeze Sector Lockdown status, erase/program error status, and the device density.
+The 2-byte Status Register can be used to determine the device's ready/busy status, page size, a Main Memory Page to Buffer Compare operation result, the sector protection status, Freeze Sector Lockdown status, erase/program error status, Program/Erase Suspend status, and the device density.
 The Status Register can be read at any time, including during an internally self-timed program or erase operation.